opnsh/TwitchToText-transcription/README.md

 -------------
 1. Run the `main.py` script.
 2. Follow the instructions to provide the URL of the streaming audio stream you wish to transcribe.
-3. Choose the time interval between audio segment captures (can be ignored).
+3. Choose the time interval between audio segment captures (can be ignored), the longer the time interval, the better the quality and fidelity of the transcription, but the greater the performance required.
-4. The transcription results will be saved in the `transcript.txt` file.
+5. The transcription results will be saved in the `transcript.txt` file.
+6. The program waits for at least two time intervals to be captured before starting transcription, so don't worry if the result doesn't appear immediately in the file - it may take several minutes.
-5. Stop the script by pressing Ctrl+C.
+7. Stop the script by pressing Ctrl+C.

 Author:
 --------